hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + memories could be energy minima of a neural net w/ symmetric weights
     + binary threshold decision rule used to "clean up" incomplete or corrupted memories
       + clean up partial memory into full memory
-      + fill out out the memory caused by corrupted memory due to wrong computation or undecided
+      + fill out the memory caused by corrupted memory due to wrong computation or undecided
   + Principles of Literary Criticism
     + I. A. Richards (1924) proposal [wikipedia](https://en.wikipedia.org/wiki/I._A._Richards)
     + idea of memories as energy minima